ConnorSweeneyDev/.config/readme.md

 # Windows11Workflow
-All my dotfiles, using Neovim with PowerShellCore in the Windows Terminal along with fzf and a wrapper for it for fast navigation.
+All my dotfiles, using Neovim with PowerShellCore in Wezterm along with fzf and a wrapper for it for fast navigation.
 Additionally, there is a quick setup for Firefox with Tridactyl and for a Tiling Window Manager using Komorebi with Yasb and AutoHotkey.
 You will also find a list of other useful tools at the end.

 https://github.com/user-attachments/assets/88be324a-265e-4b93-9800-35db70285a57

-*Showcase: An overhaul of Windows, using a tiling window manager with workspaces and a status bar rather than a taskbar, many command line utilities, some custom scripts, a lot of hotkeys and a fully fledged Neovim setup that uses the Windows Terminal with PowerShellCore.*
+*Showcase: An overhaul of Windows, using a tiling window manager with workspaces and a status bar rather than a taskbar, many command line utilities, some custom scripts, a lot of hotkeys and a fully fledged Neovim setup that uses Wezterm with PowerShellCore.*

 The layout of this repository assumes a chronological reading, meaning that dependencies from one section may carry over to later sections, so it is recommended to install all the previous